ranokuhl/JavaPrograms/xmlparserapp/Readme.md

 # XML Parser demo

-Create an XML parser that stores data in Mongodb.
+Create an XML parser that stores data in Mongodb using Spring Batch.

 Followed the guide (see source)